-For Teachers – our summary sheet is in an easily printable A4 format.
-Hand it out to your students to show them what good they can do, whilst revising
+For Teachers: hand it out to students to show them what good they can do, even whilst revising!

 Just look at the map below to see who’s on board that we are aware of in a capacity of either promoting ‘Help From School’ / microvolunteering within an educational environment.
 To see a detailed list, just click on the double arrow icon in the upper right hand corner of the map

 Participation in microvolunteering also creates impact in the wider world out there.
 For actions that in of itself would seem as though they are not contributing anything worthwhile, you’d be surprised what they’re actually achieving.
 We have compiled a widely read report into this subject ‘Microvolunteering: Evidence of Impact’.
 See if it don’t raise your eyebrows!!